Swiss Consumer Credit Maximum Interest Rate 2026: 10%

 Conclusion: Lower Ceiling, but Comparison Still Pays

-Cutting the CCA maximum rate from 12% to 10% sends a clear signal to the market: consumer credit should become cheaper and more transparent for individuals.
-In practice many lenders already price well below the cap — anyone considering a personal loan should compare the APR across several providers and take the mandatory creditworthiness assessment seriously.
+The cut from 11% to 10% on cash loans (and 13% to 12% on overdrafts) keeps consumer credit on a slow downward path: as Swiss reference rates fall, the legal ceiling follows automatically.
+In practice many lenders already price well below the cap, so anyone considering a personal loan should compare the APR across several providers and take the mandatory creditworthiness assessment seriously.

 Our recommendations: